 A fresh, crisp IPA is the best way to cleanse your palate.
 When you are eating multiple different flavors or have a few different meats on offer clensing your palate will allow you to make the most of a range of different flavors without thm all starting to taste the same.

 Note: Yuo can also smoke cocktails if you prefer then over beer.

 Having a few beer and not sure what to have with it?
 Here some of my favroite recipes

 Acidic: Acidity is the acid levels of the beer.
 Acidity can often be confused with a vinegar flavor.

 Bitter: Picking out bitter flavors of a beer is one of the easiest flavors to pick.
-Bitterness can be caused by the amount of hops that has been added to the beer in the fermentation process.
+Bitterness can be caused by the number of hops that have been added to the beer in the fermentation process.